kywk/cowfig/README.md

 ======
 Cowfig in a JSON format template parser to generate config.json files.

-JSON file is easy to use for a developer, but hard to read & maintenance for non-developer.
+JSON file is easy to use for a developer, but hard for non-developer.

 In most real cases, project always co-works with some non-RD team.
-They are used to use excel file to evaluate value set is suitable.
+They are used to use Excel file to evaluate value set.
 JSON file is too hard to read and maintenance for them.
 A tool to translate excel to JSON config file is necessary.

-Also, different develop staging uses different value set.
+Also, different develop staging uses different setting.
 Ex: IP, port, account ... etc.
 It also needs a config management tools.

 Cowfig is a JSON format template parser.
-It parse excel, JSON files, provides _query_ method to get value set.
+It parse Excel, JSON, YAML files, provides _query_ method to get value set.

 Developer write the cowfig template files.
 Cowfig take care Excel parsing, different environment value set maping